Sexual conflict: Sperm competition

 Sperm competition is an evolutionary concept developed by Geoff Parker (1970) and describes a mechanism by which different males will compete to fertilize a female's egg.
 Sperm competition selects for both offensive and defensive traits.
 Offensive sperm competition consists of males displacing sperm from the previous male as well as the use of toxic sperm to destroy rival sperm.
-Conversely, defensive sperm competition consists of males preventing females from remating by prolonging the duration of their own mating or by restricting the females' interest in other males.
+Conversely, defensive sperm competition consists of males preventing females from re-mating by prolonging the duration of their own mating or by restricting the females' interest in other males.
 Sperm competition can be exhibited throughout behavioral, morphological and physiological male adaptations.
 Some examples of behavioral adaptations are mate guarding or forced copulation.
 Morphological adaptations may include male claspers, altered genitalia (e.g. spiky genitals) and copulatory plugs (i.e. mating plugs).
-Physiological adaptations may consist of toxic sperm or other chemicals in the seminal fluid that delays a female's ability to remate.
+Physiological adaptations may consist of toxic sperm or other chemicals in the seminal fluid that delays a female's ability to re-mate.

 Sexual conflict is exhibited when males target other males through sperm competition.
 For example, Iberian rock lizard (Lacerta monticola) males create hard mating plugs.
 These mating plugs are placed within the female cloaca instantly after copulation, which was hypothesized to function as a "chastity belt."
 However, the study found no evidence to support the hypothesis, as males were able to displace the mating plugs of other males.
 There is no direct conflict between males and females, but males may evolve manipulative traits to counter the removal of their mating plugs.

 Males also develop different behaviors for paternity assurance.
 A study of sperm competition revealed that there was a positive relationship between testis size and levels of sperm competition within groups.
 Higher levels of sperm competition were correlated to larger accessory reproductive glands, seminal vesicles, and interior prostates.
 Larger mating plugs were less likely to be removed.

 Advantages and disadvantages

 Males

 Males inflicting harm on females is a by-product of male adaptation in the context of sperm competition.
-The advantages to males may include: a) a decrease in the likelihood of females remating, b) the ability to produce more offspring, c) sperm maintenance, and d) sperm storage.
+The advantages to males may include: a) a decrease in the likelihood of females re-mating, b) the ability to produce more offspring, c) sperm maintenance, and d) sperm storage.
 These advantages are seen throughout all variations of mate traits such as toxic sperm, spiky genitalia, forced copulation, sexual cannibalism, penis fencing, love darts, mate guarding, harassment/aggressive behavior, and traumatic insemination.